mepto/cat-clicker/README.md

 ## third iteration
 Add a list of cats and when one name is clicked, its photo, name and clicks nb appear in the display area. (only one image at a time).

+## fourth iteration
+The same thing, using the Model/View/Octopus system.